srikiranpoka27/C-Protobuf-OSM-Parser/README.md

 - **Flexible Querying:** Allows querying of core OSM elements such as nodes, ways, and summary information through a structured command-line interface.
 - **Memory-Efficient Design:** Custom message structures and tight control over memory allocation ensure efficient performance on constrained systems.
 - **No External Dependencies:** All functionality is implemented from scratch, including file parsing, buffer management, and protocol decoding logic.

-## Notes

-This parser was written entirely by me, including all file handling, compression logic, and protocol buffer decoding.
-No third-party helper libraries or instructor-supplied templates were used.
-The project demonstrates direct interaction with low-level binary data formats and system-level I/O in C. s